BramvdnHeuvel/Batteryboys/README.md

 ### Lower- and upperbounds:
 These are the Lower- and upperbounds costs for our case, per neighbourhood.
-The costs are for the grids only, so without the battery prices Map 1:
+The costs are for the grids only, so without the battery prices.
+The bounds are for exercise A and B, where the batteries still have a specific spot.
+Map 1:
 lowerbound: 28188
 upperbound: 78030